Causal Inference via Style Transfer for Out-of-distribution Generalisation: Details on Front-door Adjustment in OOD Generalisation

-In this section, we provide a proof sketch that $Z$ learnt by $\Model$ and $\ModelFourier$ satisfies the front-door criterion.
+In this section, we provide a proof sketch that $Z$ as semantic features in $X$ will satisfy the front-door criterion.

-\textbf{Claims}: Let $Z$ be a deterministic function of $\Model$ and $\ModelFourier$ that capture all the semantics in $X$, i.e., $Z=g(X)$.
-Then, $Z$ would satisfy the front-door criterion.
+\textbf{Claims}: Let $Z$ is a variable that captures all and only the semantics in $X$.
+Then, $Z$ will satisfy the front-door criterion.

 \textbf{Justification}: \begin{itemize} \item \emph{All the directed paths $X\rightarrow Y$ are intercepted by $Z$}.
-Intuitively, the label variable $Y$ is defined from $X$ only by its semantic features that are predictive of $Y$.
-In other words, $Z$ is the mediator variable that annotators might only use to define $Y$ from observing $X$ (i.e., by noticing main objects in $X$).
+Intuitively, the label variable $Y$ is defined from $X$ only by its semantic features that are \emph{always} predictive of $Y$.
+In reality, the annotators might only use these features to define $Y$ from observing $X$ (e.g., by noticing main objects in $X$).
 In our methods, $Z$ learnt by $\Model$ and $\ModelFourier$ fulfills the above condition.
 In $\ModelFourier$, $Z$ is regarded as the phase component of the Fourier Transformation of $X$, which has been shown to preserve most of the high-level semantics such as edges or contours of objects~\cite{xu2021fourier}.
-In $\Model$, $z$ of each image $x$ is the representation vector extracted via the encoder $E$ of the AdaIN NST model, which is then normalized through AdaIN$(z,z')$ to produce a stylized representation $\tilde{z}$.
-According to~\cite{huang2017arbitrary}, once the AdaIN NST model has been trained well, its output $\tilde{z}$ captures and preserves the semantics of $x$, which are transferred from $z$.
-We empirically visualise the generated images $\tilde{x}$ and $\hat{x}$ of our methods to validate that they could retain the semantics of images in Section~\ref{subsec:Visualisation-of-stylized-FAST} and~\ref{subsec:Visualisation-of-stylized-FAFT}. \item \emph{No unblocked back-door paths from $X$ to $Z$. }This requirement suggests that we could estimate the causal relationship $(X\rightarrow Z)$ by observing training images, i.e., $P(Z|do(X))=P(Z|X).$ In both $\Model$ and $\ModelFourier,$ $Z$ is directed mapped from $X$ via the encoder $E$ of the AdaIN NST model and the Fourier Transformation respectively.
-The mapping $Z=g(X)$ is also deterministic, we then have: $P(Z|X,d,u)=P(Z|X)$ for any confounder $d,u$.
-Therefore, we can derive $P(Z|do(X))$ as follows: \end{itemize}
+According to~\cite{huang2017arbitrary}, once the AdaIN NST model has been trained well, its output $\tilde{z}$ captures and preserves the semantics of $x$, which are transferred from $z$. \item \emph{No unblocked back-door paths from $X$ to $Z$. }This requirement suggests that we could estimate the causal relationship $(X\rightarrow Z)$ by observing training images, i.e., $P(Z|do(X))=P(Z|X).$ In both $\Model$ and $\ModelFourier$, $Z$ is a \emph{mapping from $X$} that sufficiently extract only semantic features in $X$ via the encoder $E$ of the AdaIN NST model and the Fourier Transformation respectively.
+It is worth noting that the trivial identity mapping should not be appropriate, because it may map nuisance confouding features into $Z$.
+Overall, $Z$ is defined only from $X,$ thus $Z$ has no causal parent other than $X$ in $\mathcal{G}$ and there will be no confounder between $X$ and $Z$.
+Therefore, we have $P(Z|X,d,u)=P(Z|X)$ for any confounder $d,u$ and we can derive $P(Z|do(X))$ as follows: \end{itemize}